Code-Master96/Roll_20_Macro_Table_Tool/README.md

 In D&D 5E Destroy Undead is a add-on to the Turn Undead Channel Divinity feature.
 At various cleric levels you can destroy more and more powerful undead.
-Before level 5 you don't have access to the destroy undead ability. at level 5 you can destroy undead up to and including CR 1/2 at level 8 you can destroy undead up to and including CR 1 at level 11 you can destroy undead up to and including CR 2 at level 14 you can destroy undead up to and including CR 3 at level 17 you can destroy undead up to and including CR 4
+Before level 5 you don't have access to the destroy undead ability.
+At level 5 you can destroy undead up to and including CR 1/2 At level 8 you can destroy undead up to and including CR 1 At level 11 you can destroy undead up to and including CR 2 At level 14 you can destroy undead up to and including CR 3 At level 17 you can destroy undead up to and including CR 4

 When we run the program it will ask for an attribute.

-in Roll20 attributes are statistics attached to a character sheet and it can be accessed by typing something that looks like @{selected|**attribute_name**} or @{**character_name**|**attribute_name**}
+In Roll20 attributes are statistics attached to a character sheet and it can be accessed by typing something that looks like @{selected|**attribute_name**} or @{**character_name**|**attribute_name**}

 Enter that for what your dependent variable is.